-In Cincinnati against the Redlegs, Chicago's Ross Barnes hits the first home run in the history of National League.
-The former National Association superstar also has, in addition to his inside-the-park homer, a single, a triple, two stolen bases and scores four runs.
+In Cincinnati against the Reds, Chicago's Ross Barnes hits the first home run in the history of National League.
+The former National Association superstar also has, in addition to his inside-the-park homer, a single, a triple, two stolen bases, and scores four runs.

 After the Tigers take the lead in the top of the inning at Chicago's South Side Park, the White Sox slow down the pace of the game in hopes the contest will be rained out.
 Umpire Tom Connolly is not impressed and forfeits the game, the first in American league history, giving Detroit a 7-5 victory.

 Pirates' infielder Honus Wagner steals his way around the bases in the nightcap of a twin bill against Chicago at Pittsburgh's Exposition Park.
 The Flying Dutchman's trio of thefts, three additional stolen bases, two walks, a batter hit by a pitch, two errors, and two hits all add up to a five-run first frame in the Bucs' eventual 6-0 victory and a sweep the twin bill.

 At South End Grounds, the hometown Braves score ten runs in the first two innings and hold on to defeat the Superbas (Dodgers), 11-7.
 Brooklyn scores four runs in the bottom of the third to knock out Boston's starter Buster Brown.

 At Wrigley Field, southpaw Hippo Vaughn of Chicago and Reds righty Fred Toney throw no-hitters against one another through the first nine innings.
 The deadlock is broken in the top of the tenth with a one-out single by Larry Kopf, an error and an infield hit by Jim Thorpe, and Toney then sets the Cubs down in order to preserve his extra inning gem.